SoftInstigate/restheart-website/docs/clustering.md

 __Load Balancing__ is about the distribution of workloads across multiple computing resources, such as computers, server clusters, network links, etc. Load balancing aims to optimize resource usage, maximize throughput, minimize response time, and avoid overload of any single resource.

-A __MongoDB Replica Set__ is a group of mongod processes that maintain the same data set.
+A __MongoDB Replica Set__ is a group of `mongod` processes that maintain the same data set.
 Replica sets provide redundancy and high availability, and are the basis for all production deployments.

 __High availability (HA)__ is a general characteristic of a system, which aims to ensure an agreed level of operational performance, usually uptime, for a higher than normal period.

 ![MongDB Replica Set](/images/mongodb_replicaset.png){: width="50%" height="auto" class="mx-auto d-block img-responsive" style="padding: 20px"}

-RESTHeart has alwasy been a very good fit for Microservices and other styles of distributed architecture.
+RESTHeart has always been a very good fit for Microservices and other styles of distributed architecture.
 It has been deployed successfully with clustering technologies such as __AWS ECS__ and __Fargate__, __Kubernetes__ and many others.

 ## How it used to work